ageuke/api-documenation/_api/books_add.md

 ---
-title: /books
+title: /sites
 position_number: 1.1
-type: post
+type: get
-description: Create Book
+description: Retrieve a list of sites
 parameters:
-  - name: title
+  - name: account_oid
-    content: The title for the book
+    content: The account_oid to filter the results by.
+This parameter is optional.
   - name: score
     content: The book's score between 0 and 5
 content_markdown: |-